 Better education and training for all are of the utmost importance when it comes to developing our society.
-In this Master’s program, you will learn to develop, evaluate and improve learning processes and learning environments from a variety of theoretical perspectives.
+In this Master’s programme, you will learn to develop, evaluate and improve learning processes and learning environments from a variety of theoretical perspectives.
 You will do so by means of state-of-the-art methods and approaches in several different contexts; from a classroom setting to the non-profit and commercial sectors, and with a focus on people in all phases of life.
 This means that the person doing the learning may be a pupil, student or employee, but also a lecturer, educator or trainer, depending on the context.
-During the study program, you will learn to optimize learning environments so that they meet the needs of the learners themselves and of society as a whole.
+During the study programme, you will learn to optimise learning environments so that they meet the needs of the learners themselves and of society as a whole.

-- instruction design, including
+Instruction design, including

-- assessment and evaluation
+Assessment and evaluation

-- professional development and Human Resource Development (HRD)
+Professional development and Human Resource Development (HRD)

-- research methods and skills
+Research methods and skills

 What can you expect?

-- Focus on learning and learning environments
+Focus on learning and learning environments

-- Training on how to conduct research
+Training on how to conduct research

-- Strong link between theory and practice
+A strong link between theory and practice

-- Multidisciplinary, international orientation
+Multidisciplinary, international orientation

-- Ties to societal issues and involvement from professional practice
+Ties to societal issues and involvement from professional practice

 Your chances of finding a job as an education scientist are extremely good.
 On average, our graduates only spend three months looking for a job, and more than 90% are employed (Studiegids 123), almost all of whom are employed at the higher professional education level or higher.